markh-de/KiVar/README.md

 Each argument beginning with a character _other than_ `-` and `+` is interpreted as a **Content Specifier**.

-(TODO) multiple CS per CE allowed, but only one CE with CS per choice per component
+> TODO: multiple CS per CE allowed, but only one CE with CS per choice per component

 _Note:_ As arguments can be separated by _any_ number of space characters, each separation that uses multiple spaces will result in a single space character in the final content.
 For strings that shall be assigned in a verbatim way (such as a URL), it is highly recommended to use quoting techniques (discussed later).